-We've seen it often over the last decade that almost anything produced overseas may be cheaper, but where pricing lacks, so does quality.
+We've seen it often over the last 25 years that almost anything produced overseas may be cheaper, but where pricing lacks, so does quality.
 We've had tooling come in from customers that they wanted us to run, and the molds were made with lower quality metals, and mistakes were found that needed repair before running in our facility.
 We've also had customers come to use whom had product run overseas and the received product wouldn't meet their quality requirements.
 We pride ourselves on providing pricing that is competitive with suppliers in cheap labor countries, while giving our customers a product that is 100% within their requirements or better.

 How The Injection Molding Process Begins